More than just a solar farm

 Corner House refurbishment

-We will be working with the Corner House when they undertake a significant refurbishment of this listed building in the heart of Charlbury.
-SCE looks forward to helping with a challenge faced by villages all over England – how to make older buildings more energy-efficient, cheaper to run, and more sustainable.
+We hope to work with the Corner House when they undertake a significant refurbishment of this listed building in the heart of Charlbury.
+This prospective project could help with a challenge faced by villages all over England – how to make older buildings more energy-efficient, cheaper to run, and more sustainable.

 Enhancing local ecology